A Legend of Ethshar

 Specifically, I wanted something lighter in tone than the rather gloomy and ponderous Dus stuff.
 I was (and am) a great admirer of L. Sprague de Camp's fantasy stories, such as the Harold Shea series he wrote with Fletcher Pratt, and The Fallible Fiend, and "Two Yards of Dragon," and thought it'd be great if I could do something like that.

 I also wanted to write a series that could be read in any order, so that readers wouldn't have to worry about following through every single book.
-I had Marion Zimmer Bradley's Darkover series in mind as an example.
+I had Marion Zimmer Bradley's Darkover series in mind as a model.

 And actually, the world of Ethshar already existed; I'd started working it out years before, with the idea of eventually setting stories or a game there.